 These changes can be geographic, seasonal or a result of human interaction.

-Due to increasing levels of carbon dioxide in the atmosphere, the average global temperature has increased.
+Due to increasing levels of greenhouse gases in the atmosphere, the average global temperature has increased.
 Organisms have adaptations that allow them to survive in environments within a specific temperature range.

 Organisms that feed on the plant will have to migrate to find food.
 However, the organisms may move to an area they are not well adapted to.
 This can lead to extinction.

-All organisms need water to survive, so if there is not enough water, some species will be unable to survive.
+All organisms need water to survive and it’s also essential for the growth of plants.
+If there is not enough water, some species will be unable to survive.
 Water is also essential for the growth of plants.

 As a primary producer, plants support the whole food web and ecosystem.
-Plants have adapted to the areas they live in.
+Plants are specifically adapted to the regions in which they thrive.
 This is why we find plants in the desert where water is scarce, such as cacti.
 It is unlikely that we will find cacti in regions where water is plentiful.

 As global temperatures continue to rise, water availability decreases, which will have an effect on the distribution of organisms.

-In North Africa, every year, wildebeest migrate long distances while following rainfall patterns.
+Every year in North Africa, wildebeest migrate long distances, following rainfall patterns.
 They are in search of fresh grazing land and water.

 As the Earth’s temperature increases, ice and snow melt at a faster rate, which can lead to a rise in sea levels.
 This can have a number of impacts on water availability, including increased flooding in some areas and the loss of freshwater sources in others.

 The release of greenhouse gases, such as carbon dioxide, methane and water vapour contribute to global warming.
 Environmental change can also change natural systems that regulate atmospheric gases.
 Deforestation can reduce the amount of carbon dioxide removed from the atmosphere by plants.